SougataMukherjee/interview-kit/theory/js-ts.md

 **Q17.
 Async/Await? why its better than Promise**

-Async/Await is a simplified way to work with Promises.
-It makes asynchronous code look and behave like synchronous code, which is easier to read and write.
+async/await is a cleaner way to work with Promises in JavaScript.
+It allows you to write asynchronous code that looks synchronous, making it easier to read and debug.

 What problem it solves:
 Avoids callback hell and complex .then() chaining in Promises Used to handle errors gracefully so app doesn't crash.